alexgibs/cfn-annex/README.md

       input:
         length: 10

-  # The response can be accessed via the Fn::GetAtt function:
+  # The response can be accessed via the Fn::GetAtt function.
+  # Returns '38hr32974gf':

-  !GetAtt RandomChars.response # would return '38hr32974gf'
+  !GetAtt RandomChars.response
   ```

   [⬆ back to top](#table-of-contents)